EdOverflow/cryptojourney-content/cryptojourney.md

 # 6. Modern-day Cryptography

 ### The Key
-In cryptography, a key is used to encrypt or decrypt plaintext into cipher text and is usually a small piece of information.
+In cryptography, a key is used to encrypt or decrypt plain text into cipher text and is usually a small piece of information.
 The security of an encrypted system relies on the secrecy of the key and keeping keys secret is the most difficult part in cryptography.
 If a third party is able to intercept the key, it could read the original message.
 Some encryption algorithms use the same key to encrypt and decrypt data, they are called **symmetric key algorithms**.
 More secure encryption algorithms use different keys to encrypt and decrypt data, a public key and a private key.
 These encryption algorithms are called **asymmetric key algorithms**.
 The length of such a key is always different.
-Some algorithms, for example cipher algorithms, use keys that are much shorter than the plaintext.
-Other systems, such as the One Time Pad (see later) use keys that are exactly as long as the plaintext.
+Some algorithms, for example cipher algorithms, use keys that are much shorter than the plain text.
+Other systems, such as the One Time Pad (see later) use keys that are exactly as long as the plain text.

 ### Exclusive or (XOR)